NotXia/imaging/README.md

 # Imaging
 ## Introduction
-Project for the Calculus course at the University of Bologna (A.Y.
+Project for the Numerical Computing course at the University of Bologna (A.Y.
 2021-2022).

 ### Description
 The assignment is to implement and analyze the behaviour of the image deblurring problem expressed as a minimum least square problem.\